-The Company's performance during the financial year ended 31st March 2017 onstandalone basis as compared to the previous financial year is summarised below.
+The Company's financial performance during the year ended 31st March 2018 as comparedto the previous year is summarised below:

 Review of Operations

 In FY 18 Garden Silk Mills Ltd. has delivered strong volume growth and maintained aleadership position in the major segments of its business activities i.e. Polyester Chipsand POY / FDY (including processed yarn).

 Improved domestic and export demand led to about 23% year-on-year growth in totalrevenue from operations at ' 3033.40 Crore as compared to ' 2468.21 Crore in the previousyear.
 Income from exports for FY 18 was higher by about 46% at ' 589.37 Crore compared to' 404.56 Crore in the previous year.

 Despite a challenging and competitive business environment your Company achievedOperating EBITDA (earnings before interest tax and depreciation) of ' 180.76 Crore ascompared to ' 148.40 Crore in the previous year.
 On a consolidated basis EBITDA for FY 18increased by 23% to ' 187.44 Crore from ' 150.71 Crore in the previous year.